pinaki-08/ebpf-dns-monitor/README.md

 - IPv6 + TCP DNS parsing.
 - Process attribution (PID/comm) via a `cgroup/connect` hook filling a socket-cookie→PID map.
-- Optional inline enforcement (allow/deny list) — moving toward `toFQDN`-style
+- Optional inline enforcement (allow/deny list) — moving toward domain/FQDN-based
   policy, which is where a proxy or an inline verdict becomes necessary.
 - Pod metadata enrichment for the Kubernetes DaemonSet (see "Run on a kind cluster" — the DaemonSet itself is already included).